robcarver17/pysystemtrade/docs/userguide.md

         protected=['method_to_be_protected'] ## the real class doesn't have anything here, this is just to show how it would work update_recalc(self,  protected)

+	## this will override the parent class.
+But the name will be the same.
+        setattr(self, "description", "Futures")

     def get_instrument_raw_carry_data(self, instrument_code):
         """